Daniel Goh (footballer): Hougang United

-Daniel signed with Hougang United's prime league squad in 2018, and was later promoted to the first team, he made 3 appearances for the club in the 2018 Singapore Premier League.
+Goh signed with Hougang United's prime league squad in 2018, and was later promoted to the first team, he made three appearances for the club in the 2018 Singapore Premier League.

 Balestier Khalsa

-Daniel then signed with Balestier Khalsa for the 2019 campaign and became a regular starter for the club.
+Goh then signed with Balestier Khalsa for the 2019 campaign and became a regular starter for the club.
 He made his debut on 9 March 2019, against his former club Hougang United.

 Albirex Niigata (S)

-In 2020, Daniel then signed with Albirex Niigata (S) to play in the 2020 Singapore Premier League season as one of the lightning fast players from his former club Balestier Khalsa.
+In 2020, Goh then signed with Albirex Niigata (S) to play in the 2020 Singapore Premier League season as one of the lightning fast players from his former club Balestier Khalsa.
 In July the same year, he was enlisted into National Service.

 Young Lions

-Daniel was than loaned to Young Lions for the 2021 Singapore Premier League seasons to get more playing time while he was serving in the National Service.
+Goh was than loaned to Young Lions for the 2021 Singapore Premier League seasons to get more playing time while he was serving in the National Service.

 Return to Balestier Khalsa

-On 2 May 2022, Daniel rejoined his former club Balestier Khalsa after he completed his National Service.
+On 2 May 2022, Goh rejoined his former club Balestier Khalsa after he completed his National Service.